 \subsection{A proof-of-concept implementation}

-We implemented the method described in the previous section (both the modification of the Alvarez-Seidel algorithm and the recursive counting behind Proposition~\ref{p:complexity_triangulations}) for the special case of trees where \begin{itemize} \item every node has degree at most~$3$, \item every node of arity $3$ is decorated by a chirotope with only $3$ extreme elements, which are its proxies, and \item every node of arity $2$ has its two proxies consecutive on the convex hull. \end{itemize} These conditions ensure that in any triangulation of a chirotope decorating a node of $T$, there is always an edge between any two proxies.
-This allows to omit the variables $y_{i,j}$ introduced in Definition~\ref{def:full_triangulation_pol}.
-We propose it as a proof of concept: we made little effort in optimizing or benchmarking it as either is beyond the scope of this paper.
+We implemented the method described in the previous section (both the modification of the Alvarez-Seidel algorithm and the recursive counting behind Proposition~\ref{p:complexity_triangulations}, restated above as \cref{p:complexity_triangulations_restate}) for the special case of trees $T$ where \begin{itemize} \item every node has degree at most~$3$, \item every node of degree $3$ is decorated by a chirotope with only $3$ extreme elements, which are its proxies, and \item every node of degree $2$ has its two proxies consecutive on the convex hull. \end{itemize} These conditions ensure that in any triangulation of a chirotope decorating a node of $T$, there is always an edge between any two proxies, i.e.~we only have one non-zero polynomial attached to each node.
+We propose this as a proof of concept: we made little effort in optimizing or benchmarking it as either is beyond the scope of this paper.